-An important part of assessing your current state of health and healing progress is getting labs done on a regular basis.
-Labs serve as a very important tool for doctors to determine what is going on under the surface, beyond your physical symptoms.
-For some, there may be a lot of action going on at the cellular level, without making it’s way to the surface.
-Without getting frequent labs done, both you and your doctor have no way of knowing what is happening within your blood, organs, tissues, muscles and cells.
+An essential part of assessing your current state of health and healing progress is getting labs done regularly.
+Labs serve as a vital tool for doctors to determine what is going on under the surface, beyond your physical symptoms.
+For some, there may be a lot of action going on at the cellular level that doesn’t make its way to the surface.
+Without getting frequent labs done, both you and your doctor have no way of knowing what is happening within your blood, organs, tissues, muscles, and cells.

-It is not just as simple as going to the doctor, getting labs done, checking that off your to-do list and moving on with your life.
-Our doctors are huge proponents of being proactive about your health and healing journey.
+It is not just as simple as going to the doctor, getting labs done, checking that off your to-do list, and moving on with your life.
+Our naturopathic doctors are huge proponents of being proactive about your health and healing journey.
 What does that look like?

 - Getting labs done every 6-8 months

 - Staying on top of new symptoms that crop up

 - Keeping up to date with yearly exams (Well Women Exams, Men’s Health Exams, Mammograms, etc.)